TheBurd/mango-cannabis-flower-menu-builder/README.md

 **⚠️ macOS Security Note:** On first launch, you may see a security warning.
 Go to **System Preferences → Security & Privacy → General** and click **"Open Anyway"** to run the app.

 #### **❌ Files You DON'T Need**
-- `*.blockmap` - Technical file, ignore this
+- `*.blockmap` - Technical file for auto-updates, ignore this
-- `latest.yml` - Update configuration, ignore this
+- `latest.yml` - Windows update configuration, ignore this
+- `latest-mac.yml` - macOS update configuration, ignore this

 ---